Ani1997-ai/Linux-Commands-for-DevOps-Engineers/README.md

 Practice these commands in VirtualBox / VMware, AWS EC2, Azure VM, GCP Compute Engine.

-Hands-on practice is the key to mastering DevOps 🚀
+Hands-on practice is the key to mastering DevOps.

 Real-world familiarity builds confidence for troubleshooting and automation tasks.